 Linear flow characteristics are achieved with slotted ball designs and percentage actuated equivalent flow characteristics are achieved with triangular shaped openings in the balls.

 Compute the required Flow Coefficient (Cv)

-Choose a valve which has a Cv at least 20% higher than the required Cv when full open.
+Choose a flow control ball valve which has a Cv at least 20% higher than the required Cv when full open.

 Select the smallest valve which will provide the targeted Cv, otherwise the operational range of your actuator will be limited.